-In the short to long term most of PMIs sourcing regions face risks due to physical climate change events, such as cyclones, floods and others, potentially affecting our tobacco suppliers' capability to deliver on contracted volumes globally, e.g. in Brazil, which is among PMI's top 15 tobacco origins.
-Changes in precipitation patterns and extreme variability in weather patterns could affect the yield, quality and availability of the tobacco crops, triggering a substantive risk in case the potential financial impact is above our threshold (1000 metric tons of tobacco leaves or \$5.0 million), changing our sourcing plans and increasing operational costs, affecting PMI manufacturing operations and business directly.
-In 2019 tobacco volumes were significantly impacted by extreme weather events such as flood, hail, and extreme rainfall, causing relevant crop losses to contracted farmers, e.g. in Brazil, where over 1,000 ha of production in Northeast and South regions were impacted in 2019 alone due to hail, drought and excess rain.
-Extreme rainfall in the fields may require pumping of excess water; while extreme droughts could require long-term irrigation, both of which would increase tobacco production costs above our substantive financial impact threshold.
-Changes in precipitation patterns could also affect local logistics, with extreme precipitation events potentially leading to inaccessibility of road networks, disrupting the delivery of tobacco.
+In the short to long-term most of PMIs sourcing regions face risks due to physical climate change events, such as cyclones, floods and others, potentially affecting our tobacco suppliers' capability to deliver on contracted volumes globally, e.g. in Brazil, which is among PMI's top 15 tobacco origins.
+Changes in precipitation patterns and extreme variability in weather patterns could affect the yield, quality and availability of the tobacco crops, triggering a substantive risk in case the potential financial impact is above our threshold (1000 metric tons of tobacco leaves), changing our sourcing plans and increasing operational costs (e.g. a substantive impact in Brazil could have the potential to delay deliveries of tobacco affecting significantly the production cycle all the way to the product).
+Considering that Brazil volumes represent 45% of the total tobacco volumes at risk of climate change related losses, the impact on the business when floods, droughts, and hail impact our tobacco growing areas is relevant.
+In 2020 tobacco volumes were significantly impacted by extreme weather events, causing relevant crop losses to contracted farmers (e.g. in Brazil, where over 2,300ha of production in the South regions were impacted in 2020 alone due mainly to drought events).
+The losses experienced by tobacco farmers were volumes already contracted by PMI suppliers which had to adopt a contingency plan searching for alternative volumes to be purchased.
+These volumes 1 n came within the same growing area or even in new ones and had to be booked in a short time window, thus reducing the power of negotiation that is typical of pre-booked volumes and potentially impacting our off-taking price above the substantive impact threshold of \$5 M. Extreme rainfall in the fields may require pumping of excess water; while extreme droughts could require long-term irrigation, both of which would increase tobacco production costs above our substantive financial impact threshold.
+Changes in precipitation patterns could also affect lo